newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

 ```

 This will include all the .jar files in the libs directory as dependencies.
+**NOTE**: "dir" is relative to the project root, if you add the dependencies to your android project, 'libs' would need to be in the android/ directory.
+If you added the dependencies in the core project, 'libs' would need to be in the core/directory.

 An example with a _fuller_ script:
 ```groovy